MiSTer-devel/Amstrad-PCW_MiSTer/README.md

 The PCW also doesn't have a BOOT ROM but instead streams a small boot routine from the keyboard controller at power-up time.
 The PCW core recreates this boot sequence and does not require any external ROM files to boot.
 Just place your DSK images in the **/Games/Amstrad PCW/** directory in the root of the SD card.

 Games are usually supplied on two disks, normally the first disk is a CP/M boot disk.
-Insert this boot disk into the A: drive using the Menu, then select the **RESET** option to restart and load the disk.
+Insert this boot disk into the A: drive using the Menu, then press **SPACE** to load the disk.
 Once the boot disk has finished booting, you will be prompted by the PCW change the disk to the second disk and press return.

 ![](./docs/images/change_disk.jpg)